jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

 ### I don't think I'm mean

 I believe that being mean will pugong my goal of fixing software systems (when I'm hired to fix one), because I know that I can work alone when fixing existing software systems.

+### In case I did not pass the standard of your senior developer(s)

+...
+I can become his apprentice, teaching me about design and other things, so that I can pass on his legacy to the next generation of programmers.